OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 *List Names Only*
 ~~~~~~~~~~~~~~~~

-If you just need the names of the variables you can disable the
+If you just need the names of the variables, you can disable the
-display and return of the values and residual values via the :code:`values`
+display of the values by setting the optional argument, :code:`values`, to `False`.
-argument.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.test_list_no_values